kohrongying/terraform-practice/readme.md

 ## 003

 Requirements:
-1. Service-2 running in another private subnet, same VPC with Service-1.
+[x] Service-2 running in another private subnet, same VPC with Service-1.
-2. Service-2 can call Service-1.
+[x] Service-2 can call Service-1.
-3. Using Security Group to protect Service-1 and Service-2.
+[x] Using Security Group to protect Service-1 and Service-2.
-3. Service-1 and Service-2 running on AWS ECS(Fargate or EC2).
+[x] Service-1 and Service-2 running on AWS ECS(Fargate or EC2).
-4. Enable logging(Log Groups) and monitor(Synthetics) for Service-1 and Service-2.
-5. Draw an architecture diagram before you create these resources(diagrams.net in Google Drive is an option).
+[x] Enable logging(Log Groups) and monitor(Synthetics) for Service-1 and Service-2. maybe another monitoring tool [x] Draw an architecture diagram before you create these resources(diagrams.net in Google Drive is an option).
 (Opt) 6.
 Use SSM

 Note to self: